 California law requires insurance companies to act in “good faith” — meaning they must investigate claims fairly, communicate honestly, and pay valid claims promptly.
 When insurers violate these duties, it's called “bad faith,” and you may be entitled to additional damages beyond your original claim.

 Claim Denied?
-We Can Help.
+We Can Connect You With Experienced Counsel.

 Free Claim Evaluation →